 Who remembers their album Curb?
 No one, since their fans love their new poppy music.
 Like with Metallica, they were heavy and processed by money to make themselves softer.

 How could anyone forget them?
-Apparently they had a grunge sound at the beginning, and then decided to go all radio-friendly with the latter of their albums
+Apparently, they had a grunge sound at the beginning, and then decided to go all radio-friendly with their later albums.

 For the older fans, Coldplay is that kid you used to be friends with and go to school with.
 They were shy and gawky, but at least they were friendly and honest.
 Unfortunately, they secretly wanted very badly to fit in and be liked.
 To this end, at some point during summer vacation, that kid starts hanging out with the wrong crowd, eventually reinventing themselves.
 By the time you see them again, they're a completely different person.
 Now, they hang out with the cool kids and want nothing to do with you.
 That's Coldplay.